Table of Contents

 Unless hackers have direct access to the email account or device where the 2FA code is sent, they won’t be able to get inside.

-On top of this, 2FA can also stop bots from trying to brute force their way into your website.
+On top of this, WP 2FA can also stop bots from trying to brute force their way into your website.

 3. Make sure your hosting is secure